 So when I was designing the conference, I decided to force lunch groups that were consistent daily.
 A kind-of small group.
 And it meant people could debrief regularly with the same folks.
 Or could dig into specifics with them.
 It’s the fourth hour of the day I mentioned before.
 Only this time, the fourth is with the same folks every day.

 I also set things up so dinner groups change nightly.
 Again the goal is to create interactions and engagement that some people wouldn’t choose on their own.

 But if you do that, be sure to consider giving them a conversational prompt so they have something to talk about initially as they get to know each other.

 Eighth, price it strategically.

 A lot of conferences are trying to move their prices down so that more people can attend.
 Unfortunately, more people doesn’t always make an event better.

-I’ve found that pushing the price up slowly each year (this year we didn’t do that) has helped us keep the event smaller.
+I’ve found that pushing the price up slowly each year has helped us keep the event smaller.

 It also has the ancillary benefit of ensuring that people see the event in a different light.
 If I pay $99 for an event, it’s easy for me to cancel my trip and not stress over it.
 That’s harder to do when I’ve paid much more.